Southern Collard Greens Recipe

 What Can I Serve With These Southern Collard Greens?

 The better question is what can’t you serve with these southern collard greens, peeps!
 Ha.
-Traditionally, and probably my most favorite; greens paired with cornbread is the ultimate way.
-And word to the wise, go on and sop up some of that cornbread in the pot likker juices.
+Traditionally, and probably my favorite; greens paired with cornbread is the ultimate way.
+And a word to the wise, go on and sop up some of that cornbread in the pot likker juices.
 Yeahhhh.
 Southern collard greens can also be eaten with candied yams, too!
 All in all, serving them alongside your main dishes for an ultimate meal, is one of the most popular ways.

-While collard greens are a common staple at holiday dinner tables, these greens are truly great anytime of the year.
+While collard greens are a common staple at holiday dinner tables, these greens are truly great any time of the year.
 Additionally, greens are best prepared ahead of time, before the day you intend to serve them for best results.
 Consequently, as they sit and absorb the pot likker, the flavor deepens and gets better!

 Collard Greens & Southern Traditions

 For years and years, specifically in the South; eating collard greens on New Year’s Day is a symbol of calling in good fortune (green) for a financially prosperous year.
 Furthermore, combining your southern collard greens with black-eyed peas represents good luck as well.
-I eat my peas, greens, and buttermilk cornbread (represents gold) almost every single year, y’all.
+I eat my peas, greens, and buttermilk cornbread (which represents gold) almost every single year, y’all.
 It’s a time-honored, Southern tradition that dates back to centuries.

 Why This Southern Collard Greens Recipe Works (& Why You’ll Love It!) ♡